Shoqaratio/fortnite-build/README.md

 One of the fastest directories for downloading Fortnite versions/builds (perhaps even the largest) 💨.

-### 🚩 Operation scheduled on servers on 01-02, [click on this link](https://uptime.galaxiafn.co.uk/maintenance/505159) to find out more!
+### 🚩 Operation in progress, [click on this link](https://uptime.galaxiafn.co.uk/maintenance/505159) to find out more!

 ### ⚠️ **THIS IS UNDER DEVELOPMENT!** ⚠️
 **Please note that not all builds are available here yet!**